When I was a teen, I used those standard store brands that smelled great and had antiperspirants built in.

 3. Do you have sensitive skin?
 The baking soda can irritate extremely sensitive underarms, so that’s why Primal Pit Paste offers the Happy Pits stick here.
 It contains a blend of mango butter, shea butter, arrowroot powder, beeswax, magnesium, essential oils and kaolin clay.
 The kaolin and magnesium helps control odor without irritating the skin.

 4. Have more questions?
-Check out their great FAQ section here.
+Reach out to the company.

 Need a Baking Soda Free Deodorant?